CliMA/UnrolledUtilities.jl/docs/src/developer_guide.md

 There are two general ways to implement loop unrolling in Julia—recursively splatting iterator contents and manually generating unrolled expressions.
-For example, a recursively unrolled version of the `foreach` function is
+For example, the recursively unrolled version of `foreach` is

 ```julia
 unrolled_foreach(f, itr) = _unrolled_foreach(f, itr...)